ZhijianZhou01/BioAider/Update_record.md

 + Add variation analysis of non-coding gene and amino acid sequence in features of “Mutation analysis”.
 + Increased the pop-up window of program bug and toolbar for some common features.
 + Add some new other features and fixed some bugs.
-+ Provide graphical interfaces for three popular multiple-sequence alignment tools ([MAFFT](https://academic.oup.com/mbe/article/30/4/772/1073398), [Muscle](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-113), [Clustal-Omega](https://www.embopress.org/doi/full/10.1038/msb.2011.75)), to make them easy to use.
++ Provide graphical interfaces for three popular multiple-sequence alignment tools ([MAFFT](https://academic.oup.com/mbe/article/30/4/772/1073398), [Muscle](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-113), [Clustal-Omega](https://www.embopress.org/doi/full/10.1038/msb.2011.75)), to facilitate parameter setting and usage.
 What's more, provide translation-alignment for codon gene.
 The copy of these tools is in https://github.com/ZhijianZhou01/plugins/releases/download/plugins/external_program.zip.
 Thanks to the developers of these programs.
 If you need them, please unzip external_program.zip and put the directory external_program in the root directory of the BioAider.

 ## BioAider V1.314 (Sep 2, 2020)